You have a website that uses WordPress and need to make it multilingual? Is this possible? The answer is yes!

 The basic version of this plugin is free and it’s possible to purchase a license to get more options.
 This is an interesting solution that works very well.
 Its main problem is that many plugin developers put more effort into being compatible with WPML than with Polylang.
 As long as this remains an issue, you should be aware that developing a website can become frustrating when you want to use some specific plugin.

 This free plugin has often been mentioned alongside WPML.
 It is derived from the defunct qTranslate and mqTranslate.
 Just like its derivatives, this plugin was discontinued (in 2016) and should neither be considered nor kept on a site.

 It has been retained in this article for historical reasons, but should not be used under any circumstances.

-It is also possible to combine a multi-site installation (network of sites) and use a plugin to ensure a smooth transition from one language to another.
-Allowing the visitor to switch, for example, from the English version of the Contact page to the French version in one click is a benefit.
-Otherwise, you would have to click on the French language before clicking on Contact.
+It’s also possible to combine a multisite install (network of websites) and use a plugin to provide an easy transition from one language to another.
+Allowing the visitor to switch, for example, from the English version of the Contact page to the French version in one click would be a benefit of this approach.
+Otherwise, you’d have to click on the French language before clicking on Contact.
 This eliminates unnecessary frustration.
-Some of the plugin that helps with the transition are:
+Some of the plugin that can help with the transition are: